dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/authentication.md

 There is the possibility to turn skipping authentication on and use a hardcoded user (Test User).
 In **application.conf** set the `skip-authentication = true` and Test User will be always assumed.

-## Sipi (Media Server)

-For authentication to work with the media server, we need to add support for cookies.
-At the moment the SALSAH-App would set BasicAuth heathers, but this only works for AJAX requests using `SALSAH.ApiGet` (`Put`, etc.).
-Since the medias are embedded as source tags, the browser would get them on his own, and doesn't know anything about the needed AuthHeathers.
-With cookies, the browser would send those automatically with every request.
-The media server can use the credentials of the user requesting something for accessing the RepresentationsRouteV1, i.e. make this request in the name of the user so to speak, then the RepresentationResponderV1 should have all the information it needs to filter the result based on the users permissions.

-## Improving Security

-In the first iteration, the email/password would be sent in clear text.
-Since we will use HTTPS this shouldn't be a problem.
-The second iteration, could encrypt the email/password.